Overview

 Using User Research to Uncover Unexpected Insights

-User research helped me discover the key target audience, shifting from an educator and gamer focus to families, revealing an untapped opportunity for deeper emotional connection and long-term engagement.
-This insight was pivotal in transforming the product from a niche offering to something with broader appeal.
-Understanding the hidden needs of families—such as outdoor motivation and interactive learning—allowed me to create a more meaningful, impactful experience.
+User research helped me discover the key target audience as families, revealing an untapped opportunity for long-term engagement.
+Additionally, understanding the hidden needs of families—such as outdoor motivation and interactive learning—allowed me to create a more meaningful, impactful experience.

 Leveraging Expertise and Cross-Functional Collaboration for Success

-Blending internal cross-functional collaboration with external expertise allowed me to bridge gaps between game development and ecology.
-By conducting my own research, working with engineers, ecologists, and consulting industry experts, I designed an experience that met the functional needs of users (easy-to-understand gardening tasks) while aligning with emotional desires (fun, engaging interactions for families), ensuring it met sustainability goals, resonated with users, and drove business success.
+Blending internal cross-functional collaboration with external expertise allowed me to enhance my knowledge and the product.
+By conducting my own research, working with engineers, ecologists, and consulting industry experts, I designed an experience that met sustainability goals, resonated with users, and drove business success.

 Next Steps